DataDog/documentation/content/en/logs/explorer/_index.md

 Use the **Share** button to share the log opened in side panel to other contexts.

 - **Copy to clipboard** or `Ctrl+C` / `Cmd+C` copies the log JSON to your clipboard.
-- **Share Event** shares the log (along with the underlying view) with teammates through Email, Slack, and more.
+- **Share Event** shares the log (along with the underlying view) with teammates through email, Slack, and more.
 See all [Datadog notification integrations][4] available.

 {{< img src="logs/explorer/upper_log_panel.png" alt="configure display table"  style="width:50%;">}}